How to Save Money on a Wedding Dress

 The typical price you might expect to pay for wedding dress alterations is between £100 and £500.
 However, this is totally dependent on the amount of work required.

-The rough price breakdown for a London seamstress is:
+The rough price breakdown for a London tailor is:

 • Altering the hem: £75 – £100.
 The more layers your dress has, the more altering it will need, with the first two layers coming to £75 and the subsequent layers adding around £25 each.